ooni/probe-cli/docs/design/dd-008-richer-input.md

  }
 ```

-Note how we MUST gracefully cast to `*target` (as we did in [probe-cli#XXX](
+Note how we MUST gracefully cast to `*target` (as we did in [probe-cli#1623](
-XXX)) because richer input could potentially come from ~any source, including
+https://github.com/ooni/probe-cli/pull/1623)) because richer input could
-the mobile app.
-While richer input is anything that fullfills the
+potentially come from ~any source, including the mobile app.
+While richer input
-`model.ExperimentTarget` interface, mobile apps could, for example,
+is anything that fullfills the `model.ExperimentTarget` interface, mobile apps
-construct a Java class implementing such an interface but we wouldn't
+could, for example, construct a Java class implementing such an interface but we
-be able to cast such an interface to the `*target` type.
+wouldn't be able to cast such an interface to the `*target` type.
 Therefore,
 unconditionally casting could lead to crashes when integrating new code
 and generally makes for a less robust codebase.